Smartphone Security Guide: The Easiest Way to Keep Your Phone & Data Safe

 Always use official app stores to download and install an app.
-Disable the option to allow installation of third party apps.
-Third party apps usually carry malware that will harm your smartphone.
+Disable the option to allow the installation of third-party apps.
+Third-party apps usually carry malware that will harm your smartphone.
 Is that a risk worth taking?

 Only install applications that you find in the official app store.
 That means no apps from third parties – no matter if those third parties are your online buddies, ads, blogs or torrents.

 If you have Android, you can disable the option to allow the installation of apps from sources other than the Play Store (from Settings -> Security – the screenshot below, you can click on it to enlarge it).

 Fortunately, since Android Oreo, Google now asks you to give permission to download apps on each and every app – it’s no longer a general setting, it’s on a case by case basis.

 However, this doesn’t mean that an app or game from the official store is 100% secure – sometimes, even popular apps, with more than 5 million downloads, can prove to be infected.